255AM/sonicspot/README.md

 During this project, I learned a lot about React.
 How React hooks operate.
 How to solve problems with React.
 How there is a lot left to learn about React (like everything in programming/development).
 I learned a lot about the Spotify api, as well as the Spotify SDK.
 I enjoyed getting extensive practice with CRUD operations and utilizing a database.

-Please contact me with any suggestions, bugs, ideas for improvements and job offers ;)
+Please contact me with any suggestions, bugs and job offers ;)